griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 - Extended Web Store UI with simple product recommendation widget to render recommendations as a part of check-out UI
 - Extended web store back end to store product recommendations and find recommendations associated with a given set of selected products
-- Wrote an utility that loads recommendations from a file when recommendations are recomputed The actual computation of recommendations happen outside of the web store, inside the analytics platform we’ll be studying next.
-The web store should only be concerns with using the recommendations that have been computed somewhere else
+- Wrote an utility that loads recommendations from a file when recommendations are recomputed The actual computation of recommendations happens outside of the web store and inside the analytics platform.
+The web store should only be concerned with using the recommendations that have been computed somewhere else.

 Working with Product Catalog and Product Recommendations
 --------------------------------------------------------